 Like many other times, I wanted to make a dessert with Lucuma for dinner with friends.
 I love introducing Lucuma to friends from different countries and asking them how they would describe it.
-For many, it’s a combination of dulce de leche, caramel and this time; they said avocado.
-Our guests were an American woman Dutch descendant and a man from Nigeria.
-Our older kids went to school together, but what brought us together was the flooding and reconstruction of our houses.
+For many, it’s a combination of dulce de leche, caramel, and, this time; they said avocado.
+Our guests were an American woman Dutch descendant, and a man from Nigeria.
+Our older kids went to school together.

-My friend enjoys eating out, and now we have a routine of going to new restaurants in Houston.
-The only self-imposed condition is that we only go to places where none of us has been to before.
+My friend enjoys eating out, and now we have a routine of visiting new restaurants in Houston.
+The only self-imposed condition is that we only go to places none have been before.
 During the Summer, we included our kids.

 - 3 eggs

 - 1/2 cup of water